Inquiry into the universe itself.

 Grounded in Research

 Physics and Astronomy study the way the universe works, which must be done through experimentation, observation, modeling, and analysis.
 Our curriculum weaves lab experiences through every year, culminating in a senior project of your own design.
 You also get access to join with our faculty in performing cutting-edge research that addresses current questions in science.
 Each summer, the department hires students as research assistants, providing a stipend and on-campus housing.
 These students work on projects that are funded by external grant agencies like the U.S. Department of Energy, NASA, and the National Science Foundation, and that can even lead to co-authorship on published journal articles.

 Perhaps no other single intellectual endeavor captures the imagination of human beings like the study of stars and galaxies in the night sky.
 At least part of this fascination is kindled by an interest in discovering the earth’s connection to the rest of the vast universe.

-To develop this innate interest, the department offers a major in astronomy, access to telescopes in Indiana, Arizona, and Chile, and several research opportunities in astronomy and astrophysics.
-The department also offers programs for students of other majors and for the wider community.
+To develop this innate interest, the department offers a major in astronomy, access to telescopes in Indiana, Arizona, Chile, and the Canary Islands, and several research opportunities in astronomy and astrophysics.
+The department also offers classes and open-house programs for students of other majors and for the wider community.

 A Sense of Purpose

 At Valpo, study and research is motivated by a conviction that there is an underlying order, symmetry, and beauty in nature, which we believe are God’s manifestations.
 The Department of Physics and Astronomy therefore strives to:

 - motivate students to achieve a greater understanding, appreciation, and support of scientific inquiry